creidinger/_site_template/README.md

 ## Software included

-Built on a Ubuntu 18.04 (Trusty) base VM and provisions the server with current versions of several software packages, including:
+Built on a Ubuntu VM and provisions the server with current versions of several software packages, including:

 1. Apache
 2. MySql
 3. [Composer](https://github.com/composer/composer)

-## Vagrant LAMP Stack

-Vagrant LAMP Stack requires recent versions Vagrant and VirtualBox and Ansible.

-Currently, VirtualBox is the only supported provider.

 ## How to use Vagrant LAMP Stack

 1. Clone the repo.
-2. Open the Vagrant file
+1. Open the Vagrant file.
-3. Find and replace <TEMPLATE>, this names your vm.
+1. Find and replace \<TEMPLATE\>, this names your vm.
+1. Run `vagrant up` from your command line